DriveQuantPublic/react-native-drivekit/packages/demo/README.md

 ## How to run the sample app?

-- Open the main repository folder on terminal
+Open the main repository folder on terminal.

-- Run the following command
+Run the following command
 ```
 yarn
 ```

-- Go to the demo application folder
+Go to the demo application folder
 ```
 cd packages/demo
 ```

-- Install Ruby dependencies using the following command
+Install Ruby dependencies using the following command
 ```
 bundle install
 ```

-- install iOS depenencies using the following command
+install iOS depenencies using the following command
 ```
 cd ios && bundle exec pod install && cd ..
 ```